 Featured image by Byba Depit

-California Surfing Day is almost upon us (September 20th), which is nice, but in Ventura surfing is celebrated every day.
-From C Street, to the Santa Clara Rivermouth, to Mondos, Ventura’s surfers have long known the priceless value of uninhibited, unending, nearly illicit fun.
+California Surfing Day is upon us (yep, September 20th), which is nice, but in Ventura surfing is celebrated every day.
+From C Street, to the Santa Clara Rivermouth, to Mondos, Ventura’s surfers have long known the priceless value of uninhibited, unending, pretty much illicit fun.

 Few know this joy, or our local waters, better than Steve Walden and Mary Osborne, two long-time locals who made surfing a part of their lives long before it became legislation.

-Steve Walden has been surfing for 57 years and making surfboards for almost as long.
+Steve Walden has been surfing for close to 60 years and making surfboards for almost as long.

 At this point in his life, hard work, talent, and an unabashed love for surfing have earned him global recognition as a shaper.
 Mention this to Walden and you’ll get an embarrassed shrug.